dragonlzm/PAVE/doc/music_avqa_dataset_prep.md

 ## Download the training / test annotations and videos
 You can download the training / test annotations and videos from [Music-AVQA](https://gewu-lab.github.io/MUSIC-AVQA/).

-## Convert the training annotation
+## Convert the training annotations
-You need to convert the raw training annotation into instruction tuning dataset.
+You need to convert the raw training annotations into instruction tuning dataset.
-1. run the tools/audio/music-avqa/clean_and_check_the_annotation.py to clean the annotation.
+1. run the tools/audio/music-avqa/clean_and_check_the_annotation.py to clean the annotations.
-2. run the tools/audio/music-avqa/convert_annotation_to_training_format_duplicate_audio_related.py to conver the annotation to insturction tuning dataset.
+2. run the tools/audio/music-avqa/convert_annotation_to_training_format_duplicate_audio_related.py to conver the annotations to insturction tuning dataset.

+## Convert the test annotations
+run the tools/audio/music-avqa/clean_and_check_the_annotation.py to clean the annotations.

 ## Extract the audio feature from .mp3 files
 1. Prepare the ImageBind environment following the instruction [here](https://github.com/facebookresearch/ImageBind).